10 Causal estimands

 The target population to estimate the average treatment effect among the evenly matchable (ATM) is the evenly matchable.
 This causal estimand conditions on those deemed “evenly matchable” by some distance metric.

-The ATM is a common target estimand when using matching.
-Here, some exposed observations are “matched” to control observations, however some observations in both groups may be discarded.
-This is often done via a “caliper”, where observations are only matched if they fall within a pre-specified caliper distance of each other.
+The ATM is a common target estimand when matching.
+Here, some exposed observations are matched to control observations.
+However, some observations in both groups may be discarded.
+This type of matching is often done via a caliper, where observations are only matched if they fall within a pre-specified caliper distance of each other, as we showed in .
 Alternatively, the ATM can be estimated via weighting.
 The ATM weight is estimated by:

 Let’s add the ATM weights to the seven_dwarfs_wts data frame and look at their distribution.